How to connect Zendesk to Facebook: A complete guide for 2026

 Zendesk pricing

 To give you the complete picture, let's briefly touch on Zendesk's pricing.
-The option to add social channels like Facebook usually comes with their "Suite" plans, which bundle a bunch of features together.
+The option to add social channels like Facebook is a feature of their popular "Suite" plans, which offer excellent value by bundling various tools together.

-Note: This pricing is based on info from Zendesk's official pricing page as of late 2024 and can change.
-It's always a good idea to check their site for the latest numbers.
+Note: This pricing is based on info from Zendesk's official pricing page as of early 2026.
+It's always a good idea to check their site for the latest figures.

 First connect Zendesk to Facebook, then automate

 Getting your Zendesk and Facebook accounts connected is a must-do for any modern support team.
-It organizes your social media conversations and puts you where your customers are.
+It organizes your social media conversations and positions you right where your customers are using a platform you can trust.

 After you connect Zendesk to Facebook: Take the next step with AI

-eesel AI plugs into your Zendesk setup in minutes.
-You can even run a free simulation on your old tickets to see exactly how much you could automate, with no commitment.
+eesel AI plugs into your Zendesk setup seamlessly.
+You can even run a free simulation on your old tickets to see exactly how much time you could save, with no commitment.

 Frequently asked questions